 7. Repeat successful campaigns

-Your customers might get weary of too many promotional emails.
+People get bored of too many promotional emails.
 Change things up a bit with a pure content email sequence without any sales CTAs.
-Branded content emails help connect with your customers over shared values.
+Ecommerce content marketing helps connect with your customers over shared values.

 NO GUNK sends styling tips to its subscribers for engagement and to drive additional demand for its products.
 Via Brevo.